With deep roots extending back more than a century, the Washington, D.C. office is our largest U.S. office with approximately 500 lawyers.

 - Full service litigation, corporate, finance, regulatory, and IP capabilities

-- Recognized as Best Law Firm for Women for the fifth consecutive year by Working Mother and Flex-Time Lawyers
+- Recognized as Best Law Firm for Women for the sixth consecutive year by Working Mother and Flex-Time Lawyers

 - Identified among top five law firms with the strongest brand in Acritas' annual U.S. Law Firms Brand Index in 2017